 Easy to manage

-You can also set specific branches as always-on, for instance to continuously deploy your master branch (the page you're reading is deployed like this).
+- You can also set specific branches as always-on, for instance to continuously deploy your main branch.

 Easy to troubleshoot